Dhulikhel: History

 The name Dhulikhel is coming from the Nepal Bhasha word Dhali_khela, which is the earlier form of the present Nepal Bhasha name Dhau_khyo.
 Dhali or Dhau means yogurt and Khela or Khyo means field in Nepala Bhasha.
 It is said to have come from the Lichchhi name Dhawalasrotapura.
 Dhulikhel was the eastern border of ancient Nepal Mandala, and it was one of the territories of Bhaktapur kingdom.
 Dhulikhel was among the last places to be annexed to the country Gorkha that was being expanded by Prithvi Narayan Shah.
 Yogi Narharinath, in Itihas Prakash writes about the difficulty Prithvi Narayan Shah faced in conquering Dhulikhel.
 He writes:

 "Prithvi Narayan Shah found it difficult to capture Dhulikhel.
 He got scared by the bravery of the locals.
 Being unable to conquer the place despite fighting for six months, he installed a fort in the hill above side.
 Staying there, he gave training and organized numerous forces.
 This scared the people of vicinity and they started fleeing their homes.
 Just fifty households remained back in Dhulikhel.
 Despite this, Mahindra Sing Rai fought valiantly.
 Prithivi Narayan Shah was frustrated to see yet another defeat when one soldier stabbed Mahindra Sing in the back and roped spear.
 He died on the spot.
 His brother, Naamsing also was stabbed with khukuri (cited by Somdhwoj Bista, Shahi sainik Itihaas: 36).
 In this way, the battle ended and Dhulikhel was won on B.S.
 1820 Kartik 10 on Sunday.
 The next day, Khadpu and Panauti were conquered whereas on Kartik 14 Gorkhalis won Banepa, Sanga and Nala.

 Until B.S.
 1972, administrative center of Kavrepalanchok was at Chautara.
 Then, it shifted to Banepa until B.S.
 1980 after which it subsequently shifted to Dhulikhel which stands till date.

+Demographics

+At the time of the 2011 Nepal census, Dhulikhel Municipality had a population of 34,142.
+Of these, 58.6% spoke Nepali, 22.9% Tamang, 17.0% Newar, 0.3% Magar, 0.3% Maithili, 0.2% Rai, 0.1% Bhojpuri, 0.1% Hindi, 0.1% Sunuwar, 0.1% Thangmi, 0.1% Tharu and 0.1% other languages as their first language.

+In terms of ethnicity/caste, 26.7% were Hill Brahmin, 23.4% Tamang, 19.1% Newar, 16.3% Chhetri, 2.9% Sarki, 2.7% Magar, 2.0% Kami, 1.3% Damai/Dholi, 1.3% Thakuri, 0.9% Gharti/Bhujel, 0.6% other Dalit, 0.5% Rai, 0.5% Sanyasi/Dasnami, 0.3% Gurung, 0.2% Thami, 0.2% Tharu, 0.1% Hajam/Thakur, 0.1% Majhi, 0.1% Musalman, 0.1% Pahari, 0.1% Sunuwar, 0.1% Yadav and 0.3% others.

+In terms of religion, 74.8% were Hindu, 21.6% Buddhist, 3.2% Christian, 0.1% Muslim and 0.3% others.

+In terms of literacy, 74.9% could read and write, 2.2% could only read and 22.9% could neither read nor write.